SamanRazzaghi/SamanRazzaghi/README.md

-- 👋 Hi, I’m Saman Razzaghi
+- 👋 Hi, I’m @SamanRazzaghi
 -  I’m an Electrical Engineer graduated from Hormozgan University and now I'm studying at TU-Chemnitz
 -  I'm passionate about 💻 Programming, 💿 Electronic Design and 🎮 Game Development
 - 📭 you can reach me via this link : www.linkedin.com/in/saman-razzaghi